chrisjz/aiden/README.md

 enabling AIden to process and integrate sensory data such as auditory, visual, olfactory, gustatory, and tactile inputs.

-Leveraging most recent machine learning models, AIden incorporates Ollama-compatible models for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
+Leveraging recent machine learning models, AIden incorporates Ollama-compatible models for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
 This allows AIden to interact with its environment in nuanced and human-like